PetaVision/OpenPV/docs/tutorial/basic/SLP_classify_V1_LCA_tutorial.md

 ## 1.2.
 Extract CIFAR dataset

-You can write your own script to extract and organize the CIFAR images, or you can use the one we're already prepared called 'extractImagesOctave.m'.
-The script is located in the PetaVision trunk: PetaVision/mlab/HyPerLCA/extractImagesOctave.m.
-To use the script, you'll first need to modify extractImagesOctave.m by pointing to the correct local directories.
-Open the octave script in your favorite text editor and following the instructions.
+You will be using PetaVision/mlab/HyPerLCA/extractImagesOctave.m, but first you'll need to first modify extractImagesOctave.m by pointing to the correct local directories.
+Follow the instructions at the top of the script.

     $ cd ~/workspace/PetaVision/mlab/HyPerLCA
     $ vim extractImagesOctave.m

-Make sure you saved your changes to the script before continuing to the next step.
+Make sure you saved your changes to the script before continuing

 ## 1.3.
 Extract images using octave script

-Navigate to where you unzipped the cifar-10-matlab.tar.gz file and extract the images in octave:
+Navigate to where you unzipped the cifar-10-matlab.tar.gz file and extract the images in octave

     $ cd ~/dataset/cifar-10-batches-mat/
     $ octave